Just drop us a message and we’ll contact you

 Placing a debt with Ko-bolt is free.
 There are no joining fees, annual fees or placement fees and what’s more, under the Late Payment of Commercial Debts (interest) Act 1998 and the Debt Regulations Act 2013, we are able to add our collection costs to the debt and when we collect our fees from the buyer, you’re only liable for the VAT, and any interest we recover is 100% yours.

-Ko-bolt’s firm, but fair debt resolution process is designed to get you paid quickly whilst maintaining the relationship between you and your buyers.
+Ko-bolt’s firm, but fair debt resolution process is designed to get you paid quickly whilst maintaining the relationship between buyer and supplier.

-By giving your buyer the tools they need to communicate with us in a way that suits them and pairing it with our innovative approach which aims to immediately open up a dialogue, buyers are encouraged to work with us to find a solution which is suitable for all parties avoiding the need for costly legal action.
+By giving the buyer the tools they need to communicate with us in a way that suits them and pairing it with our innovative approach, which aims to immediately open up a dialogue, buyers are encouraged to work with us to find a solution which is acceptable for all parties, avoiding the need for unnecessary and expensive legal action.

 You’ll need to register for your free account with Ko-bolt via our online form https://www.ko-bolt.com/register/.
 You can then place debt(s) for collection immediately via https://www.ko-bolt.com/place-a-debt/

 You’ll need to provide copies of invoices and/or an up to date statement of account.
 You can simply drag and drop these documents into Ko-bolt’s online debt placement tool.
 We’ll only contact you if we need additional information or we’re unable to help (for example if we identify that the buyer is already insolvent at placement).

 Yes.
 Unfortunately collectibility deteriorates significantly once the debt is over 12 months old.
 To ensure we’re able to maintain the highest levels of service for all of our customers, we are unable to accept debts which are older than 12 months.

 Ko-bolt specialise in business-to-business debt resolution.
 We are unable to offer our services for debts owed by individuals (members the public), which includes sole traders.